best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Code changes over time, so you need to be able to repeat these checks against the updated code.
 Additionally, other analysts should be able to carry out the same checks and get the same results.

-Representing your tests as code allows you to consistently repeat the same steps.
+You can consistently repeat the same steps when you represent your tests as code.
 This lets you or another analyst carry out the same verification again to get the same results.
 When you have carried out a test manually, you should ensure that you add a code test to reproduce this.